ApostolosTsimogiannis/DS.2/Other Parts/other-parts.md

-All other parts not falling in other categories.
+All parts not falling in other categories.

+This section includes all metallic components needed.
+Most of these are sourced from other helis in the market.
+Refer to the manual for adapting existing components and using them to complete the DS.2 build.